emaginest/agents-hub/examples/rag/README.md

 The example consists of the following components:

-- **RAGAgent**: A specialized agent from the agents-hub framework that provides high-level RAG functionality
+- **Agent**: A standard agent from the agents-hub framework
+- **PGVectorTool**: Tool for vector storage and retrieval using PostgreSQL with pgvector
+- **ScraperTool**: Tool for scraping content from URLs
 - **FastAPI Application**: API endpoints for scraping, querying, and managing collections
 - **Web Interface**: A simple interface for interacting with the RAG system
 - **PostgreSQL with pgvector**: Vector database for storing and retrieving documents